-Closing Level multiplied by the Notional Amount per Certificate the Cash Settlement Amount.
+Closing Level multiplied by the Notional Amount per Certificate of the Cash Settlement Amount.

-Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 38 to 52 of this document for examples and illustrations of the calculation of where:
+Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 38 to 52 of this document for examples and illustrations of the calculation

-Hedging Fee Factor: In respect of each Certificate, shall be an amount calculated as:
+In respect of each Certificate, shall be an amount calculated as: Hedging Fee Factor:

-Product (for t from 1 to Valuation Date) of (1 - Management Fee x) (ACT $(t-1;t) \div 360$) x $(1 - \text{Gap Premium } (t-1) \times (\text{ACT } (t-1;t) \div 360))$,
+Product (for t from 1 to Valuation Date) of (1 - Management Fee x

+(ACT $(t-1;t) \div 360$)) x $(1 - Gap Premium (t-1) x (ACT <math>(t-1;t) \div 360)$), where:

-"t" refers to "Observation Date" which means each Underlying Stock Business Day from (and including) the Underlying Stock Business Day immediately preceding 7 November 2018 to the Valuation Date; and
+"t" refers to "Observation Date" which means each Exchange Business Day (subject to Market Disruption Event) from (and including) the Exchange Business Day immediately preceding 7 November 2018 to the Valuation Date; and

-ACT (t-1;t) means the number of calendar days between the Underlying Stock Business Day immediately preceding the Observation Date (which is "t-1") (included) and the Observation Date (which is "t") (excluded).
+ACT (t-1;t) means the number of calendar days between the Exchange Business Day immediately preceding the Observation Date (which is "t-1") (included) and the Observation Date (which is "t") (excluded).